 TACLOBAN CITY, Leyte, March 21 (PIA) – Some 1000 displaced families who are still living in 738 tents in San Jose District of Tacloban City, were presented with plywood floorings on March 20, by the Urban Poor Associates (UPA) together with Christian Aid.
+Unfortunately, hardwood floors are vulnerable to damage from furniture and heavy objects.
+When this happens, the integrity of the flooring is compromised and a repair may be necessary.

 Each family were given four pieces of marine plywood of ¾ inch thick and with a size of 4×8 feet to use for their floorings while their relocation is still unidentified.
 The fishermen who received the boats played a big part in distributing the plywood.
 UPA, an NGO that advocates housing rights, had been helping organize communitie to help and respond with their needs on the plywood for housing.